isomerpages/mlaw-acd/_regulated-dealers/Guidance Materials.md

 #### <a id="Compliance Toolkit for Regulated Dealers"></a>5.
 Compliance Toolkit for Regulated Dealers

-The Compliance Toolkit aims to guide and facilitate regulated dealers' compliance with the various requirements under the PSPM Act and the PMLTF Regulations.
+The Compliance Toolkit aims to guide and facilitate regulated dealers' compliance with the various requirements under the PSPM Act and the PMLTFPF Regulations.
 It serves as a quick guide relating to applications, notifications, regulatory submissions and compliance.

 Download and open the <a target="_blank" href="/files/compliance_toolkit_for_psmd_20250701.pdf">Compliance Toolkit</a> (Published Date: 1 July 2025) with a PDF reader on desktop to open the thumbnails.